Kim Severson: Awards

 Severson won a Pulitzer Prize for public service in 2018 as part of The New York Times coverage of sexual harassment and abuse in the spheres of Hollywood, politics, the media and restaurants.
 She has won four James Beard awards for food writing.
 She also won the Casey Medal for Meritorious Journalism for her San Francisco Chronicle work, along with fellow reporter Meredith May, on childhood obesity in 2002.

 Personal

-Severson lives in Atlanta, GA and has one child.
+As of 2016, Severson lives in Atlanta, Georgia, and has one child.

+Severson affirmed her partnership with Katia Emilia Hetter in 2006.
+The two divorced in 2012.